wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-for-mobile-application-management/includes/2-explore-mobile-application-management.md

 For example, consider the scenario where a user signs in to a device with their organization credentials.
 Their organization identity allows access to data that's denied to their personal identity.
 As that organization data is used, app protection policies control how the data is saved and shared.
 When users sign in with their personal identity, those same protections aren't applied.
 In this way, IT has control of organization data, while end users maintain control and privacy over their personal data.

-You can also use Intune with the other services in Microsoft's Enterprise Mobility + Security (EMS) suite.
+You can also use Intune with the other services in the Microsoft Enterprise Mobility + Security (EMS) suite.
 This feature provides your organization's mobile app security beyond what's included with the operating system and any apps.
 Apps managed with EMS have access to a broader set of mobile app and data protection features.

 :::image type="content" source="../media/managing-mobile-apps-2a398ebc.png" alt-text="Diagram showing how to manage mobile apps, including using apps with E M S integration, managed apps, and store apps.":::